Pachwenko/almost-accurate-weather/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `pnpm install` (use `corepack enable` if using node 16.3 or newer, else see [pnpm documentation](https://pnpm.io/installation)), start a development server:

 ```bash
 npm run dev